IIIF-Commons/biiif/README.md

 ## Metadata

-To add metadata to your collections/manifests/canvases, include an `info.yml` file in the folder e.g.
+Metadata is not mandatory, but can be included as an `info.yml` file within a collection, manifest, or canvas folder. e.g.

 ```yml
 label: The Lord of the Rings